OKAVANGO

 ITINERARY OVERVIEW

-DAY 1: Arrive in Maun on flight from Johannesburg, and depart by air charter to Oddballs Camp, Okavango Delta.
-Afternoon walk and overnight.
+Arrive in Maun on flight from Johannesburg, and depart by road to our tented base camp in Okavango.

-DAY 6: Air charter to Maun to connected with travel arrangements.
+Drive back to Maun to connect with ongoing travel arrangements.

 ABOUT UBUNTU